sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## ELECTRIC AND ELECTRONIC HARDWARE CONSIDERATIONS

+### POINT TO DESIGN AND EVALUATE:

+- PROTECTIVE EARTHING
+- ELECTRIC STRENGH: Is defined as the maximum electric field strengh (V/mm) that a material can withstand without breaking down or experience failure in its insulation propierties. - In plain talking is when the electric field is so big that it actually brokes the material, throug a current/sparks...

+ The electric field value, actually is a function that depends on several factors, as temperaute, humidity (maximun electric field in inverse to the humidity) , also frequency of the electric field (the maximun electric field strengh decreases inversely to the frequency of the electric field).

+ So any system must comply with the standard taking into account, its rated voltage, and the voltage that can be generated inside.

+- INSULATION RESISTANCE
+- LEAKAGE CURRENTS
+- TOUCH CURRENTS

 Electric Loads fault protection: Fuses, semicondutor fuses and circuits breakers are common protections methods.